barefootnetworks/sonic-swss/doc/Dtel/Dtel-SONiC.md

 __Figure 2: Generic control flow for DTel events__.

-Configuring INT sink ports and queue reports require looking up port OIDs for the interfaces involved.
-Note that these configurations are applicable only to physical ports currently.
-If the port object is not initialized yet, DTelOrch agent will set up a callback to receive notification on port init and perform deferred config application.
+Configuring INT sink ports and queue reports requires looking up port OIDs for the interfaces involved.
+Note that these configurations are currently only applicable to physical ports.
+If the port object is not initialized yet, DTelOrch agent will set up a callback to receive a notification on port init and perform a deferred config application.

 ![Control flow](cflow-2.jpg)